jscodesurl/AnalyticsPython_StatsCan/README.md

 This UN specified goal advocates for providing women with equal opportunities to be in management positions.The NOC_10 variable in the Labour Force Survey gives indication of whether a participant is in managerial position.
 This gave me the opportunity to explore percentage of women in managerial positions based on age group.

 Result of my findings:
 I observed significant under-representation of women in every age group compared with men.
-This is not an ideal scenario, and calls for closer examination on how the situation can be improved
+This is not an ideal scenario, and calls for closer examination on how the situation can be improved.

 Recommendations:
 To meet the UN goal of increasing women in managerial positions, the Canadian government must bring more awareness to this issue, and work with businesses to help provide an workplace environment where women can succeed as much as men.